What happens when you transplant a racial legal system from the 10th century into a modern industrial superpower? Let's ask the National Socialists.

 [i]t would not be permissible to interpret the law to the disadvantage of the Jew and the Jew would enjoy the protection of the law.
 It is obvious that this makes no sense.

 The Jewish people were permanently confined to the Prerogative state; Fraenkel called this his 'civil death.'
-In theory this wasn't supposed to happen: in theory Roman law is perfectly self-consistent body of rules necessarily entwined with morality.
-Natural lawyers had been making this claim for centuries: it was the nature of God's written reason, ratio scripta; it was all the logical deductions from secular reason; it was the common inheritance of the British people.
-The tragedy for the Natural Lawyer is that the Nazi race-laws had no effect on the coherence of its private law.
+In theory, modern legal science was supposed to preclude such barbarities: in theory Roman law is perfectly self-consistent body of rules necessarily entwined with morality.
+Natural lawyers had been making this claim for centuries: it was the nature of God's written reason, ratio scripta; it was the logical deductions from secular reason; it was the common inheritance of the British people.
+The tragedy for these authors is that the Nazi race-laws had no effect on the coherence of its private law.
 11 million civil cases could go through the system in 5 years without a wrinkle.
-Liberal contract law, the shining jewel of European civilisation, fused to a totalitarian dictatorship obsessed with exterminating foreigners.
+It turned out law was a lot more like mechanical or chemical technology than literature or religion.

 Part 2 has explored what happened when the Nazis tried to re-forge their legal system according to mystical racial science.
 Part 3 will examine the most English of practices: retaining ancient customs far past what is reasonable or sensible.
 How long can you sort your law purely alphabetically, and how long can a system designed for the 15th century survive into the industrialising 19th century?
 And most important of all: how long can we keep wearing these wigs?